keyestudio/KS0555-Keyestudio-Mini--Caterpillar-Tank-Robot/arduino/arduino.md

 ⑤The condition for the end of data transmission is that when SCL is at low level, SDA at low level and SCL at high level, the level of SDA becomes high.

-⑥Display control, set different pulse width, pulse width can be selected as shown in the figure below

-In the example, the pulse width is 4/16, and the hexadecimal corresponding to 1000 1010 is 0x8A
+⑥Display control, set different pulse width, pulse width can be selected as shown in the figure below.In the example, the pulse width is 4/16, and the hexadecimal corresponding to 1000 1010 is 0x8A

 ![image-20230427084941994](media/image-20230427084941994.png)

-4\.
-Instructions for the use of modulus tool
+**Instructions for the use of modulus tool**

 The dot matrix tool uses the online version, and the link is: [http://dotmatrixtool.com/#]( http://dotmatrixtool.com/#)